-Dorothy Hodgkin(1910-1994), Chemist and crystallographer; wife of Thomas Lionel Hodgkin
+Dorothy Hodgkin(1910-1994), Chemist and crystallographer; Nobel Prize winner; wife of Thomas Lionel Hodgkin

 Dorothy Mary Crowfoot Hodgkin

-Sitter associated with 17 portraits
+Sitter in 17 portraits

 Chemist and crystallographer.
 Hodgkin went to Somerville College, Oxford.
 In 1933 she became the first scientist to make an X-ray diffraction photograph of a protein, a technique she subsequently used to define the structure of penicillin (1942-9), Vitamin B12 (1964) and insulin (1969).
 Hodgkin became a Fellow of the Royal Society in 1947, and was the first and only British woman to win the Nobel Prize for Chemistry in 1964.
 A Royal Society Fellowship scheme was established in her name, to help women who wish to be both career scientists and to raise children.

 More on Dorothy Mary Crowfoot Hodgkin: Dorothy Mary Crowfoot Hodgkin featured in augmented reality app